Weave Code

 Stack Fit

-• PHP 8.3: Optimized for modern PHP features (e.g., named arguments, attributes).
-No breaking changes expected.
+• PHP 8.3+: Leverages modern PHP features (e.g., named arguments, attributes) for performance and maintainability.
+No breaking changes for existing PHP 7.3+ codebases.

 Migration Path